solana-labs/solana/book/src/programs/README.md

 # Programming Model

 A client _app_ interacts with a Solana cluster by sending it _transactions_ with one or more _instructions_.
 The Solana _runtime_ passes those instructions to user-contributed _programs_.
 An instruction might, for example, tell a program to transfer _lamports_ from one _account_ to another or create an interactive contract that governs how lamports are transfered.
-Instructions are executed atomically.
+Instructions are executed sequentially and atomically.
 If any instruction is invalid, any changes made within the transaction are discarded.

+### Accounts and Signatures

+Each transaction explicitly lists all account public keys referenced by the transaction's instructions.
+A subset of those public keys are each accompanied by a transaction signature.
+Those signatures signal on-chain programs that the account holder has authorized the transaction.
+Typically, the program uses the authorization to permit debiting the account or modifying its data.

+The transaction also marks some accounts as _read-only accounts_.
+The runtime permits read-only accounts to be read concurrently.
+If a program attempts to modify a read-only account, the transaction is rejected by the runtime.

+### Recent Blockhash

+A Transaction includes a recent blockhash to prevent duplication and to give transactions lifetimes.
+Any transaction that is completely identical to a previous one is rejected, so adding a newer blockhash allows multiple transactions to repeat the exact same action.
+Transactions also have lifetimes that are defined by the blockhash, as any transaction whose blockhash is too old will be rejected.

+### Instructions

+Each instruction specifies a single program account \(which must be marked executable\), a subset of the transaction's accounts that should be passed to the program, and a data byte array instruction that is passed to the program.
+The program interprets the data array and operates on the accounts specified by the instructions.
+The program can return successfully, or with an error code.
+An error return causes the entire transaction to fail immediately.

 ## Deploying Programs to a Cluster